 Daniel's older brother, Abraham, did leave a Baptist trail as he migrated from Virginia into what became eastern Tennessee (previously western North Carolina).
 He and is family became members of the Cherokee Creek Baptist Church near Jonesborough, Tennessee and the Big Pigeon Baptist Church near Newport, Tennessee, then later he joined the Mill Creek Baptist Church near Tompkinsville, Kentucky.
-But even though Daniel traveled from Virginia to eastern Tennessee with his older brother, we have not found a record that (our) Daniel was a member of either of the east Tennessee Baptist churches.
+But even though Daniel traveled from Virginia to eastern Tennessee with his older brother, we have not found a for-sure record that (our) Daniel was a member of either of the east Tennessee Baptist churches.
 And when the Big Fork Baptist Church existed about a mile from where Daniel settled in White County, Tennessee, his name does not appear on any of the extant church records.

 The Kauffman-Koontz Split